optimista/vim-org/README.md

 # vim-org

-A lightweight Vim plugin inspired by vimwiki for note-taking and organizing with syntax highlighting, providing simple navigation between linked files within any directory which path contains `/org/` folder.
+A lightweight Vim plugin inspired by vimwiki for note-taking and organizing with syntax highlighting (optimized for the onehalflight colorscheme), providing simple navigation between linked files within any directory which path contains `/org/` folder.

 ## Features